flipz357/smatchpp/README.md

 ```

 If we want to use the compression in the matching, simply set the argument `graph_pair_preparer=pair_preparer_compressor`, while initializing a `Smatchpp` object.

+## FAQ

+- *I want to process other kinds of graphs* While tailored to AMR the package allows processing of all kinds of graphs.
+To process graphs that are different from AMR, it can help to write your own standardizer (see AMRStandardizer in `smatchpp/preprocess.py`) and possibly allows another Reader (currently it is possibly to read graphs in penman form or tsv, see readers in `smatchpp/data_helpers.py')

+- *I have very large graphs and optimal ILP doesn't terminate* This is because optimal alignment is fundamentally an NP complete problem.
+In this case we can 1. use a heuristic by setting solver as HillClimber (unfortunately the solutions by heuristic will get worse if graphs are large since there are lots of local optima where it can get stuck).
+Otherwise 2.
+It can be useful to set `--lossless_graph_compression` as argument from console (for python see [Example VIII](#lossless-gc)), which makes evaluation much faster and still gives an optimal score (the score tends to be slightly harsher/lower though).
+Alternatively you can use the `max_seconds` argument in the ILP solver (see `ILPSolver` in `smatchpp/solvers.py`) and reduce it to be provided with a solution that may be not optimal (as in the hill-climber) but also comes with a useful upper-bound to tell you about solution quality.
+Maybe, in case of very large graphs option ii) is most suitable.

 ## Citation